LeeChangmin0310/RLDoom/README.md

 - **PPO** (Proximal Policy Optimization)
 - **TRPO** (Trust Region Policy Optimization, simplified with a KL penalty)

-The goal is a **clean, reproducible toy benchmark** that can run on a lab server (SSH + tmux) without touching global system packages.
+The goal is a **clean, reproducible benchmark** that can run on a lab server (SSH + tmux) without touching global system packages.

 ---